 Pray for good weather today as the climb up to Lagos de Covadonga is possibly one of the most spectacular climbs in Europe.
 From the summit you can view the Atlantic Ocean to the north, to the south there’s a magnificent view of the rugged peaks that form the Picos de Europa.

 For stronger riders there’s an additional loop after the Covadonga that winds its way over the Alto del Torno and down to the Atlantic before climbing back over the Alto del Mazuco and back to our hotel in Cangas.

 Test your climbing legs on the 23.5% slopes of the dreaded Angliru.
 The Angliru, along with the Zoncolan in Italy, is considered the toughest climb in the European Grand Tours.

 We’ll have a short van transfer to our hotel in Las Caldas close to the Angliru.
 From the hotel we follow a single track road over the Alfilorios climb which should warm up the climbing legs for the Angliru.
 The short descent from Alfilorios takes us down to La Vega where the 13 km assault on the Angliru begins.
 Fuerza!

-Unfortunately our trip must come to an end.
-We’ll transfer you to the Bilbao airport.
-Safe travels!
+Unfortunately, our trip must come to an end.
+Our shuttle will take you to Bilbao Airport, arriving at approximately 10:00am.